Now accepting Telehealth appointments. Schedule a virtual visit.

 • Reviewing your current medications and updating the medical history to detail any other clinician(s) involved in the ongoing management of your medical topic(s),

-• A general examination* of your vital signs, breathing, reflexes, skin, thyroid, and examination of your ears, nose, and throat. (*This examination component is excluded for Medicare beneficiaries).
+• A general examination* of your vital signs, breathing, reflexes, skin, thyroid, and examination of your ears, nose, and throat.

 Isn’t this the right time to tell the doctor about that pain or problem that I have been having?
 After all, today’s visit is free!
 Here’s where it gets confusing.